 The process of assessment of construction noise and vibration impacts is detailed in Figure 2.
-This process will form the basis of the assessments that will be prepared prior to construction works commence.
+This process will form the basis of the assessments that will be prepared prior to construction works commencing.
+Sensitive receivers specific to each worksite will be identified, including Aboriginal places and environmental heritage buildings and items.
 Where significant new/additional activities and/or significant changes to site layout or construction methodology are proposed, additional assessment as per this section will be undertaken.
 Site-specific or activity-specific noise assessments will be prepared to assess all construction activities and ancillary facilities for the Project.
 Noise and vibration monitoring data will be collected throughout the delivery of the Project in accordance with the Construction Noise and Vibration Monitoring Program (refer to Appendix A).

-1. Determine noise and vibration objectives s --- ---
+1. Determine noise and vibration objectives

-Project- L wide: Γ
+Project- wide